Introduction

 Reaching and sustaining a healthy weight involves more than just short-term dieting or bursts of exercise; it requires a balanced, long-term approach that integrates healthy eating habits, regular physical activity, and ongoing lifestyle adjustments.

-Focus on whole foods like vegetables, fruits, lean proteins, and whole grains while limiting processed foods, sugary snacks, and excessive intake of unhealthy fats.
+Your dietary aim should be to focus on whole foods like vegetables, fruits, lean proteins, and whole grains whilst significantly limiting processed foods, sugary snacks, and excessive intake of unhealthy fats.
 Portion control and mindful eating—paying attention to hunger and fullness cues—are also key to preventing overeating and making healthier choices.

 Regular physical activity is another cornerstone of weight management.
 Incorporate a mix of aerobic exercises, such as walking, running, or swimming, with strength training to build muscle mass, which can boost metabolism.

-Aim for at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous activity each week, as recommended by health guidelines.
+To keep your body healthy you should aim for at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous activity each week.
 Remember, consistency is more important than intensity—finding activities you enjoy will help you stay active over the long term.
+Even being a weekend warrior with your exercise routine will help keep your healthier for longer.

 However, achieving a healthy weight is only part of the journey; maintaining it is equally important and often more challenging.
 This involves continuing the healthy habits that led to weight loss in the first place, as well as being mindful of potential pitfalls such as stress, changes in routine, or social pressures that can lead to weight regain.